 The bill would permit a public-private agreement to provide for the charging and collection of user fees and ancillary charges for the use of a public transportation facility.
-The H-3 substitute uses the terms "user fees" and "ancillary charges" in place of the terms used in the bill as introduced, "tolling" and "other charges."
+The bill uses the terms "user fees" and "ancillary charges" in place of the terms "tolls" or "tolling."